agriscope/agstream/README.md

 Dependencies
 =============

-Agstream is written to be use with python 2.7 and python 3.6 It requires Pandas  (>= 0.12.0)::
+Agstream is written to be use with  python 3
+It requires Pandas  (>= 0.12.0)::

     pip install pandas